About the workshop

 10:15 am - 1:05 pm

 Main Campus (1WN 3.12)

-Event Speaker/Organiser: Ed Drewitt / Rachael Ward Course Code: RP00404 Topic: Digital Capability: All UKPSF: All RDF: Target Audience: Staff who Research
+Event Speaker/Organiser: Ed Drewitt / Rachael Ward Course Code: RP00404 Topic: UKPSF: N/A Curriculum Transformation: N/A Bath Blend: N/A Digital Capability: N/A RDF: N/A Target Audience: Staff who Research

 Categories No Categories